2020saurav/raspi/README.md

 raspi
 =====

-Using rasberry pi for fast edge detection and automate a bot's movement
+Using raspberry pi for fast edge detection and automate a bot's movement